Roy Orbison: Posthumous career

 Although the video for the Traveling Wilburys' "Handle with Care" was filmed with Orbison, the video for "End of the Line" was filmed and released posthumously.
-During Orbison's vocal solo parts in "End of the Line", the video shows Orbison's guitar in a rocking chair next to Orbison's framed photo.
+During Orbison's vocal solo parts in "End of the Line", the video shows his guitar in a rocking chair next to his framed photo.

 On October 20, 1992, King of Hearts—another album of Orbison songs—was released.
-Earlier in the early 1990s, Rodney Crowell and Orbison’s friend and occasional songwriting partner Will Jennings wrote the lyrics to a recording of a melody that Orbison had made before his death; they titled the resulting song, which was recorded by Crowell and released in 1992, “What Kind of Love”.
+Earlier in the 1990s, Rodney Crowell and Orbison’s friend and occasional songwriting partner Will Jennings wrote the lyrics to a recording of a melody that Orbison had made before his death; they titled the resulting song, which was recorded by Crowell and released in 1992, “What Kind of Love”.
 In 1996, the album The Very Best of Roy Orbison documented his entire career.
 Roy's wife Barbara managed his estate and released albums through the Roy Orbison Enterprises company.
 Following Barbara's death in December 2011, the company management was taken over by Roy's sons Alex and Roy Kelton Jr.

 In 2014, a demonstration recording of Orbison's "The Way Is Love" was released as part of the 25th-anniversary deluxe edition of Mystery Girl.
 The song was originally recorded on a stereo cassette player around 1986.
 Orbison's sons contributed instrumentation on the track along with Orbison's vocals; it was produced by John Carter Cash.

 On December 4, 2015, the studio album One of the Lonely Ones, recorded by Orbison in 1969, was posthumously released.
-The album, which Orbison recorded surreptitiously in the aftermath of his first wife Claudette's death in a motorcycle accident and the death of their two sons in a house fire 2 years later, was long believed lost.
+The album, which Orbison recorded surreptitiously in the aftermath of his first wife Claudette's death in a motorcycle accident and the death of their two sons in a house fire two years later, was long believed lost.